• Who makes the final decision on boundaries?

 • Will parents get to see the proposed boundaries before they are finalized?

 Yes.
-There are multiple opportunities to see the boundaries.
-The preliminary boundaries are currently on the district website davis.k12.ut.us/district/boundary-study.
-The proposal will also be reviewed with community councils on Sept.
-12. Any adjustments made prior to the final adoption will be posted on the website and sent to the public through e-mail and social media.
-Additionally, open houses will be held at 6:30 p.m.
-Oct.
-3 at Centennial Junior High and Oct.
-4 at Legacy Junior High and a public hearing will be held Oct.
-16 where the public can comment on the boundary proposal.
-Input can also be sent to JrHighBoundaryStudy@dsdmail.net.
+There will be multiple opportunities to see the boundaries.
+The preliminary boundaries are expected to be posted to the website davis.k12.ut.us/district/boundary-study in early September.
+The proposal will also be reviewed with community councils Sept.
+10-19.
+Any adjustments made prior to the final adoption will be posted on the website and sent to the public through e-mail and social media.
+Additionally, open houses will be held in late September and a public hearing is tentatively scheduled for Oct.
+15 where the public can comment on the boundary proposal.

 • Why are you splitting ecclesiastical boundaries?